 Stanley Leong 2:05

-Now it's not - of course, these days business as usual, given we are in the season of COVID-19.
+Now it's not - of course, these days business, as usual, given we are in the season of COVID-19.
 Many companies still trying to put in place BCPs and auditing them to see if they're watertight.
-In fact, it's business UNUSUAL because contingency plans have kicked in and and these can be unsettling for some staff.
+In fact, it's business UNUSUAL because contingency plans have kicked in and these can be unsettling for some staff.

-So what would you say are some warning signs that HR managers can sit up and take notice of, that would suggest that may be the new system, the new way of operating isn't working well for all their staff?
+What would you say are some warning signs that HR managers can sit up and take notice of, that would suggest that may be the new system, the new way of operating isn't working well for all their staff?

 Jia Rong (BGC) 2:39